John W. Kitchens, MD

-The reputation of Retina Associates is what initially interested me in the practice.
-When I spoke with my mentors at both Iowa and Bascom Palmer, they all knew of William, Rick, and Tom.
-When I looked into it more, it became apparent that this practice had what I was looking for (people with the best training, clinical research, and a dedication to patient care) in a great location that was close to family.
+The reputation of RAK is what initially interested me in the practice.
+When I spoke with my mentors at both Iowa and Bascom Palmer, they were very familiar with the work of Drs.
+Wood, Isernhagen and Stone.
+With further research, it became apparent that this practice had what exactly what I was looking for: physicians and staff with the best training, exceptional commitment to clinical research, and remarkable dedication to patient care… all in a great location that was close to our family.

 What are your interests?

 From a surgical standpoint, I really enjoy taking care of patients with retinal detachments and trauma cases.
 Both of these conditions require you to ‘think on your feet’ in the OR.
 No two cases are the same and each presents its own set of challenges.
-I like the fact that there is such a diverse way to approach the problems that these folks have.
+I like the fact that there is such a diverse way to approach and solve the problems that are presented in these types of cases.